antifuchs/htpasswd-login/README.md

 very well understood and easy to manipulate), with a nice and accessible way for your users to log in.

+As an accomodation for native apps that act as API clients, requests bearing an HTTP Basic `Authorization` header matching the credentials in the `.htpasswd` file count as authenticated.
+So you *can* use Basic authentication, however your users won't receive a login prompt.

 ### Why not build authentication into a the thing you're running behind the scenes?

 That mostly has to do with the amount of trust I'm willing to place in